-Frequently asked questions relating to the Mortgage Express (No 2) Conveyancing Panel
+Common questions asked concerning the Mortgage Express (No 2) Solicitor Panel

-I see that you have a post code search directory listing firms on the Mortgage Express (No 2) conveyancing panel.
-Do firms pay you a commission if I appoint them for my own house purchase?
+I see that you have a search directory listing solicitors on the Mortgage Express (No 2) conveyancing panel.
+Do firms pay you a commission if I instruct them for my own conveyancing?

 We are a listing service only for law firms wishing to communicate if they are on the Mortgage Express (No 2) conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.